 Tools We Support

-- Open Science Framework: We administer an institutional (“member” level) license of the Open Science Framework, which supports transparent research, active project management, and collaboration for affiliates.
+- Open Science Framework: We help administer an institutional (“member” level) license of the Open Science Framework, which supports transparent research, active project management, and collaboration for affiliates.

 - Share by HL: A no-code web authoring service, Share by HL is available to all Harvard affiliates.
 Includes popular Collection building (Omeka), storytelling (Scalar), wiki building (Mediawiki), and portfolio (Wordpress) platforms.